ymniquet/eQuimageLab/docs/source/processing.rst

 Binary masks are converted into float masks for that purpose.

-A star mask can be created with the method:
+A star mask can also be created with the following method of the :py:class:`Image <equimage.image.Image>` class:

 .. currentmodule:: equimage.image_stars.MixinImage

 .. autosummary::

-   star_mask
+   star_masks

 Edition with external softwares
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^